cividi/spatial-data-package-platform/README.md

-# Spatial Data Package Platform
+# Gemeindescan Web

 A web application for publishing and collaborating around urban planning projects.
-This project is used to run [Gemeindescan.ch](https://gemeindescan.ch), a portal for holistic urban assessments and tool for setting planning priorities ("Gemeinden" are municipalities in German).
-This project is being developed by [cividi GmbH](https://cividi.ch), and supported as an [Engagement Migros](https://www.engagement-migros.ch/en/pioneers/cividi) pioneer initiative.
+This project is part of the  [Cividi](https://cividi.ch) solution for holistic urban assessments, used as a tool for setting planning priorities.

-For more information, please visit [Gemeindescan.ch](https://gemeindescan.ch) and read our [Whitepaper](https://github.com/cividi/whitepaper).
+For more information, please visit [Gemeindescan.ch](https://gemeindescan.ch) and read our [Whitepaper](https://bitbucket.org/cividi/whitepaper).

 # Additional documentation